 Jim Shelley is an American singer-songwriter, musician, writer, painter, and former high school teacher and football coach.
-Since the release of his first album, 12 SONGS, in 1983, Shelley has usually recorded his albums in his home studio on a four or eight track tape machine, more often than not performing all the instrumental and vocal parts himself, though in recent years he has employed a full band on a number of occasions.
+Since the release of his first album, 12 SONGS, in 1983, he has usually recorded his albums in his home studio on a four or eight track tape machine, more often than not performing all the instrumental and vocal parts himself, though over the years he has employed a full band on a number of occasions.

 In 2012, Shelley published his autobiography, The Ballad Of Jim Shelley: My Life As A Failed Rock Star.

 Jim continues to produce new music.
 In early 2022, he announced the formation of yet another incarnation of Book of Kills, one which he declared would be the last.
 By the end of that year, the band had indeed played several live shows.

 Check back regularly for the latest news on releases and upcoming gigs.